 - No cocktail shaker?
 No problem!
 Use a sealed mason jar, spill-proof mug, or a blender bottle instead.

 - Liquor alternatives - If gin isn’t your thing, replace it with vodka or whiskey instead.

 - Lemon lavender margarita - Transfer the floral and refreshing flavors over to a margarita recipe if that’s more your thing.
 Use silver tequila instead of gin, lime juice instead of lemon, and rim the glass with sugar.

 - Blackberry and lilac simple syrup - Feel free to use this syrup if you can't find elderflower liqueur or lavender bitters.

 The only difference between these two classic cocktails is the citrus juices.
 My Blackberry and Lilac Gin Gimlet, for example, is made with lime juice, whereas my gin sour features lemon juice.
 That said, swap the lemon juice for lime juice in this recipe to make a lime lavender gin gimlet.

 To make a lemon lavender sour without the alcohol, omit the gin, elderflower liqueur, and bitters.
 Instead, dry shake lemon juice, lavender syrup, and elderflower syrup in a cocktail shaker and strain into a fresh glass with ice.
 Top the rest of the glass with club soda or water and stir.

-As always, I love seeing your creations and hearing from you!
-If you try to make this lavender lemon gin cocktail, please leave a review or share your creation with me on social media!
-You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter!
+If you try the recipe for this Lemon Lavender Gin Cocktail, please leave a 🌟 review and share your creation with me on social media!
+You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter! 📧

 - Glass for serving